Puzzle Box XL

 Vitamin phrases: top quartile, top decile (there are also anti-vitamins, bottom quartile and bottom decile).
 These are the primary aesthetic labels (see below.)

 Captioning: About 1.4 million of the captions in the dataset are human-written.
 The remainder come from a variety of ML models, either vision transformers or classifers.
-Models used in captioning the Puzzle Box dataset include: Qwen 2 VL 72b, BLIP 2 OPT-6.5B COCO, Llava 1.5, MiniCPM 2.6, bakllava, Moondream, DeepSeek Janus 7b, Mistral Pixtral 12b, CapPa, Gemma 3 27b, JoyCaption, and wd-eva02-large-tagger-v3.
+Models used in captioning the Puzzle Box dataset include: Qwen 2 VL 72b, BLIP 2 OPT-6.5B COCO, Llava 1.5, MiniCPM 2.6, bakllava, Moondream, DeepSeek Janus 7b, Mistral Pixtral 12b, CapPa, Gemma 3 27b, JoyCaption, CLIP Interrogator 0.6.0, and wd-eva02-large-tagger-v3.
+Deepseek v3 is used to create detailed consensus captions from the others.
 Only open-weights models were used.

 In addition to human/machine-generated main caption, there are a large number of additional human-provided tags referring to style ("pointillism", "caricature", "Winsor McKay"), genre ("pop art", "advertising", "pixel art"), source ("wikiart", "library of congress"), or image content ("fluid expression", "pin-up", "squash and stretch").